Zoltán Gera

-Zoltán Gera (born 22 April 1979) is a Hungarian former professional footballer who played as a midfielder for Fulham, Pécsi Mecsek and Harkány SE, as well as enjoying two spells at Ferencváros and West Bromwich Albion.
+Zoltán Gera (born 22 April 1979) is a Hungarian former professional footballer who played as a midfielder.
+He is best known for two spells at Ferencváros and West Bromwich Albion.

 Gera is known for his overhead-kick goals and his cartwheel to back-flip celebration, which he demonstrated in Fulham's Europa League quarter-final win against Juventus in 2010.
 He was named Hungarian Player of the Year in 2002, 2004 and 2005.
 For his efforts in the 2009–10 season and his goals in the Europa League, Gera was named Fulham's Player of the Season.

 Gera made his international debut for Hungary in 2002 against Switzerland, with his nation losing 2–1.
 In 2009, Gera briefly retired from the national team following a dispute with then-manager Erwin Koeman.
 When Koeman was replaced by Sándor Egervári in 2010, Gera returned to Hungary's international squad which he later represented at the 2016 UEFA European Championship.
 He announced his final retirement from football on 28 June 2018.